hashgraph/hedera-services/platform-sdk/docs/proposals/001-tss-rosters-design-proposal/proposal.md

 optional current Candidate Roster.
 Insertion of rosters will be controlled by ensuring that the acceptance of a new Candidate Roster invalidates and removes the current candidate roster.
 Therefore, the map is expected to have a maximum size of three elements.
-The new `RosterState` will store the `candidateRosterHash` and a list `roundActiveRosters` of pairs of round numbers and the active roster that was used for that round.
-The `roundActiveRosters` list will be updated only when the active roster changes.
+The new `RosterState` will store the `candidateRosterHash` and a list `roundRosterPairs` of pairs of round numbers and the active roster that was used for that round.
+The `roundRosterPairs` list will be updated only when the active roster changes.
 In the vast majority of cases, the list will contain only one element, the current active roster.
 Immediately following the adoption of a candidate roster, this list will have two elements — the previous active roster